Kheiron College of Equine Therapy is a new school with new ideas in the approach to Equine Performance Therapy.

-We are a registered college governed by PCTIA: Private Career Training Institutions Agency.
-PCTIA was created to carry out the important role of student protection in the private career training sector.
+We are a registered college governed by the PTIB: Private Training Institutions Branch - Government of B.C.
+The PTIB was created to carry out the important role of student protection in the private career training sector.
 It is committed to protecting student interests.

 At Kheiron we have a code of conduct that students and instructors all follow:

 K: Kindness - we are kind to the horses and kind to each other.

 H: Honesty - we strive for honesty in all that we do.

 E: Effort - we give it our all!

 I: Integrity - we work to be the best we can be without sacrificing honesty, integrity and strength.

 R: Respect - we respect each other, students, instructors and horses.

 O: Open-mindedness - we encourage an open mind in all disciplines and modalities.

 N: Natural - we embrace the natural form and movement of the horse.